 - the last three digits (DDD) (or two for some banks) show an account suffix.

-New Zealand Bank BSB Numbers and SWIFT Codes
+New Zealand Bank National Clearing Code and SWIFT Codes

 International Bank Transfer